Awakening to the Divine Feminine

 For a summary of the issues confronting us which are not being addressed by either governments or the media, see the talk by Noam Chomsky posted on YouTube April 2nd, 2017

-The primary theme of The Myth of the Goddess – the book Jules Cashford and I wrote together some twenty years ago – was that Western civilisation had developed on the foundation of a fundamental dissociation between spirit and nature, creator and creation.
+The primary theme of The Myth of the Goddess – the book Jules Cashford and I wrote together some twenty years ago – was that Western civilization had developed on the foundation of a fundamental dissociation between spirit and nature, creator and creation.
 This dissociation effectively destroyed the ancient shamanic understanding of the presence of spirit in the phenomenal world and opened the way to its ultimate exploitation.
-The Feminine, once associated with the image of the Great Mother and the Great Goddesses of earlier cultures and with the deeply experienced sense that the world was part of a Sacred Cosmic Order, was relegated to the unconscious.
+The Divine Feminine, once associated with the image of the Great Mother and the Great Goddesses of earlier cultures and with the deeply experienced sense that the world was part of a Sacred Cosmic Order, was relegated to the unconscious.
 Today, our current worldview rests on the premise of our separation from and mastery of nature, where the resources of the planet are unthinkingly plundered to serve the ever-growing demands of our species.

 Throughout this era, woman's voice has been silenced.
 We can only imagine her grief and despair through the centuries of slaughter, when she lost her husband and sons in endless wars, her daughters to rape and slavery; when no-one listened to her impotent grief and rage that the life she had given birth to and loved and cherished should be so casually destroyed by men armed with the weapons of war.
-As part of awakening to the Feminine, it is surely time for women of every nation, religion and ethnic group to say: "Enough is enough!
-There must be an end to this slaughter, rape and suffering."
+As part of awakening to the presence of the Divine Feminine, it is surely time for women of every nation, religion and ethnic group to say: "Enough is enough!
+There must be an end to this slaughter, rape and interminable suffering."